Historian: Chris Bertolet (bertoletdown)

 Phish, “Fuego” – 10/31/13, Atlantic City, NJ

-The main riff that precedes the verses in “Fuego” appears to be lifted from a soundcheck jam performed before the flood recovery benefit show in Essex Junction, VT, on 9/14/11.
-Hat tip to Phish.Net user @standard for the keen ears and the find.
+The main riff that precedes the verses in “Fuego” is lifted from a soundcheck jam performed before the flood recovery benefit show in Essex Junction, VT, on 9/14/11.
+The studio version of “Fuego” introduced a new and final verse, but otherwise retained the song’s spirit of absurdist grandeur.

 Phish, “Fuego” – 12/31/13, New York, NY